Marshal666/Blitzkrieg-2-Reforged/README.md

 In 2025, the game's source code was released under a [special license](LICENSE.md) that prohibits commercial use but is completely open for the game's community, education and research.
 Please review the terms of the [license agreement](LICENSE.md) carefully before using it.

+## The new edited source code is on the [dev](https://github.com/Marshal666/Blitzkrieg-2-Reforged/tree/dev) branch!

 ## Tech stack